LappySheep/hypixel-skyblock-weight/responses/dungeons_level.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;weight refers to the dungeons level weight awarded to the player.

 &nbsp;&nbsp;&nbsp;&nbsp;**excess**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;excess refers to the amount of excess Catacombs experience that the player has.
-An excess of `1` means the player has 125% the experience requirement of Catacombs 50, and so on (25% of Catacombs 50 per 1 excess).
+An excess of `1` means the player has 200% the experience requirement of Catacombs 50, and so on.